5 Quick Ways to Organize Your Backyard Shed

 - Crate cabinets.
 Old wooden crates sourced from flea markets or auctions can be an economical shelving solution in a garden shed because they can be configured vertically or horizontally to suit your needs.
 Once you’ve found a configuration you like, join the crates together with wood screws.

-LP offers a unique collection of engineered wood building products designed specifically for use in sheds and other outdoor structures.
-Your nearest shed dealer can answer any questions you may have about buying or building a shed constructed with LP products.
+LP offers a unique collection of engineered wood building products designed specifically for use in sheds and other structures.
+Your nearest shed dealer can answer any questions you may have about buying or building a shed constructed from LP® products.